kounen13/hemoglobin-gene-comparison-/README.md

 like human - mice have highest similarity due to mamalian ancestry while human zebrafish low similarity due to early evolutionary divergence.

-### you can also see [alignment Here](https://github.com/kounen13/hemoglobin-gene-comparison-/blob/main/Result/alignment%20.jpg)
+### you can also see [alignment img Here](https://github.com/kounen13/hemoglobin-gene-comparison-/blob/main/Result/alignment%20.jpg)
+- The HBB gene sequences from different species were aligned using Clustal Omega.
+- The alignment shows how the sequences match across species.
+- The sequence alignment uses symbols to show similarity between species.
+- * means the amino acids are exactly the same in all sequences (highly conserved).
+- : means the amino acids are different but have similar properties.
+- . means the amino acids are slightly similar, while a blank space shows differences between sequences.

 ### phylogenetic tree